daggerok/daggerok.github.io/src/blog/2024-ICT-Mentorship-2024/README.md

 Bias must be found based on weekly and daily charts.
 Don't build bias based on anything what less than 1 hour.

 SM doing stop runs only to kick out everyone who can be profitable and to catch traders who created limit orders for breakouts.

 Seasonal tendency take price down into the spring decline.

-In days when we have high impacted news we should use 5 minutes timeframe to reduce choppiness and spottiness of price fluctuation.
+In days when we have high impacted news, we shouldn't use 5-minute timeframe to reduce choppiness and spottiness of price fluctuation.
-In all other "normal" trading days we can use 1 minute and sub-minute timeframes.
+In all other "normal" trading days, we can use 1-minute and sub-minute timeframes.
-On high impact news drivers we should wait and use 5 minutes charts at least 15-20-30 minutes and only then we can start dropping down below 5 minutes charts for looking for inefficiencies because we won't probably pick a right one...
+On high impact news drivers, we should wait and use 5-minute charts at least 15-20-30 minutes, and only then we can start dropping down below 5-minute charts for looking for inefficiencies because we won't probably pick the right one.

 When I'm bullish, my stop loss should have 3 PD arrays above it or 3 PD arrays below it when I'm bearish.

 Dealer range is high that was engaged buyside and low that was engaged sellside.
-And it must be on a timeframe we are looking for analysis (5 minutes on high impact driver news during 15-30 minutes after release).
-Best moves starts from \
-running stops, so if we are bearish - we want to see that market take buy stops first.
+And it must be on a timeframe we are looking for analysis (5 minutes on high impact driver news during 15–30 minutes after release).
+Best moves start from running stops, so if we are bearish - we want to see that market take buy stops first.

-Algorithm is designed to range wide to seek liquidity.
+The Algorithm is designed to range wide to seek liquidity.

 Important to keep in mind quadrants and remember that best entries when we are:
 * bullish: in between 50%-100% of +OB or +FVG